Reviewed: Young Earth Creationist books handed out in Scottish primary school

 If you see ads here, I apologise.
 I refuse to purchase a no-ads upgrade for my site.

-Posted on September 16, 2013, in Evolution in general, From Stars to Stalagmites, Human evolution, Humans, meet the family, Philosophy, Scotland and tagged Adventures in Mission, Apologetics Press, Christianity, Church of Christ, Creation Museum, Ken Ham, Kirktonholme, United States, Young Earth creationism.
+Posted on September 16, 2013, in From Stars to Stalagmites, Humans, Philosophy, Scotland and tagged Adventures in Mission, Apologetics Press, Christianity, Church of Christ, Creation Museum, Ken Ham, Kirktonholme, United States, Young Earth creationism.
 Bookmark the permalink.
 31 Comments.